aridyckovsky/annotatebib/README.md

 ## Usage

+### First-Time Setup

-First, navigate to the project root directory.
-In here, run `make all`.
+Navigate to the project root directory.
+Run `make all`.

 This should generate a series of printed statements followed by a final statement that looks like

 ```